top of page

 Water Mat – A fun, sensory-rich experience that keeps babies entertained while they strengthen their muscles.

-Piano Toy – A great way to combine tummy time with auditory stimulation and leg movements.
+Piano Toy – A great way to combine tummy time with auditory stimulation and to learn cause and effect.
+Also good for fine motor skills.

 What Are the Benefits of Tummy Time for Your Baby?